-Thomas Gibson Sees Eclipse In Charleston and Prepares For Harvey In San Antonio In The Same Week [Opinion]
+Thomas Gibson Sees Eclipse In Charleston And Prepares For Harvey In San Antonio In The Same Week [Opinion]

 A post shared by @thomasgibsonofficial on

-Hurricane Harvey, though, unlike the solar eclipse is one spectacular natural event that everyone would rather avoid.
+Hurricane Harvey, though unlike the solar eclipse, is one spectacular natural event that everyone would rather avoid.
 There is certainly nothing delicious about Harvey.
 The eclipse, however, drew millions of eager viewers nationwide and Thomas Gibson was among them.

-Thomas Gibson is featured in a video displayed on Tumblr, saying that the Eclipse was “Fantastic.”
+Thomas Gibson is featured in a video displayed on Tumblr, saying that the eclipse was “fantastic.”
 The video appears to have been taken at Sullivan Island Beach in Charleston.

 “It was fantastic, I was worried like everybody else was, that we weren’t going to be able to see it.
 But it was just enough cloud cover to accentuate it even.”